 Six to eight weeks, of which one week is a contact session, are scheduled for each module.
-Students may not register for more than two modules being presented simultaneously, except if it is for the Nuclear Engineering Project.

-All lectures of a specific module are presented in one week.
-The other weeks are used for self-study, assignments and assessment.
+All lectures of a specific module are normally presented in one block-week of contact lectures.
+The other weeks are used for self-study, assignments, assessment and guidance via online learning.
 During this period students have access to a facilitator who will provide support as required.